 Sustainability

-Communicating the Value of Sustainable Last-Mile Logistics Initiatives: Navigating the ROI Ambiguity
+Sustainable Logistics ROI: Navigating the Ambiguity

 May 3, 2023

-6 mins read
+7 mins read

 While the impact of climate change has been slow and insidious, it has also been tremendous.
 Human activities, mainly through the emissions of greenhouse gasses, have unequivocally caused global warming, with global surface temperature reaching 1.1°C above 1850–1900 in 2011–2020.
 The melting of glacial ice-caps, rise in sea-levels, and extreme weather conditions, are only some of the serious consequences for the world at large and, by extension, global supply chains.
 The more frequent and severe these disruptions are, the more they will interrupt production and hurt corporate revenues.